menu icon

 ✔Helpful tips

-• Leftover vegetable yellow curry can be kept in an airtight container and refrigerated for 3-4 days.
+Fridge - Vegetable yellow curry can be refrigerated in an airtight container for 3-4 days.

 Thai yellow curry in a Dutch oven served with a wooden ladle with a bowl of rice and spoons beside.